 Our body makes memory cells because if an organism is exposed to a pathogen once, it is likely to encounter it again.
 The presence of memory cells means that, upon second or subsequent exposure, the immune system can react more rapidly, and we may not even notice or become ill in the process.

 Humoral and cell-mediated immune responses are often described separately, but they occur simultaneously within the body.
 Many aspects of the humoral immune response impact the cell-mediated response, and vice versa.
 These two types of immune response are both facets of the specific, or acquired, immune system.

 - The adaptive immune system includes cell-mediated immunity and humoral immunity.

-- Humoral immunity primarily relies on the action of B lymphocytes that make proteins called antibodies.
+- Humoral immunity primarily relies on the action of B lymphocytes.

 - B cells that possess antibodies that are able to bind to the antigens of the pathogen actively infecting the body are activated.

 - Activated B cells differentiate into plasma cells and memory B cells.